daviddcs/directing/index.md

 (freq)
 * POGO  (freq) - Switch  to  communication  channel  number  preceding  POGO.
 If  unable to  establish  communications,  switch  to  channel  number  following  POGO.
 If  no  channel  number follows  POGO,  return  to  this  channel.

-## Brevity TASK

-* CUTOFF - Request  for,  or  directive  to,  intercept  using  cutoff  geometry.
-* DELOUSE - Directive  call  to  detect,  identify,  and  engage  (if  required)  unknown  aircraft trailing  friendly  aircraft.
-* DEPLOY - Directive  call  for  the  flight  to  maneuver  to  briefed  positioning.
-* FLOW - Directive  call  to  fly  stated  heading.
-* KILL - 1.(U)    Directive  call  to  fire  on  designated  target.
-* MARSHAL(ING) - Establish(ed)  at  a  specific  point.
-* ID - Directive  call  to  identify  the  target;  also  aircrew  identification accomplished,  followed  bytype  aircraft  or  "FRIENDLY/HOSTILE."
-* MONITOR(ING) - Maintain  radar  awareness  on  specified  group.
-* GREEN - (w/cardinal  direction)—Direction  determined  to  be  clearest  of  enemy  A/A  activity.

 ## Brevity FIGHTER